gilmararaujo/posbigdata/README.md

 <br>

-4- Fornecer uma palvra e mostrar em que arquivos encontramos a palavra e a quantidade de ocorrencias. </br> </br>
+4- Provide a palvra and show in which files we find the word and amount of occurrences. </br> </br>
 val rdd = sc.wholeTextFiles("hdfs://localhost:8020/user/cloudera/input")
 val files = rdd.map { case (filename, content) => filename}
 def doProcess(file: String) = {